austinlasseter/predict_device_failure/background.md

 * Rolling average of previous status codes
 * If there are empty "interval" days, do I need to create them and impute averages? (this is essentially missing data).
 * convert categorical features to dummies, then create interaction terms!!
+* Rare variance: 164 of the 934 total devices have 'rare variance'.
+63 of the 85 failing devices have this feature

 #### Reshape the data
 * Do I need 1168 rows, and then multiple blocks of columns (one block for each day?)